Exasperation and dysfunction: Inside Kamala Harris' frustrating start as vice president – KION546

 Aware of her stumbles and the ticking political clock, Harris’ chief of staff, Tina Flournoy, went to Klain over the summer: They were drowning; they needed more help.

 Klain is known as a Harris defender in the West Wing and does a weekly one-on-one meeting with her in her West Wing office to help her strategize.
 As a former chief of staff to two vice presidents, Klain knows the dynamics well.
-Talking with Flournoy about the staff, Klain said he couldn’t allocate more money for hires, and advised her to think creatively about drawing on other resources in the office and reassigning staff.
+Talking with Flournoy about the staff, Klain said the vice president’s office budget was separate, and advised her to think creatively about drawing on other resources in the office and reassigning staff.

 Klain, in a statement provided to CNN, downplayed any criticism of the vice president, saying Harris and her team “are off to the fastest and strongest start of any Vice President I have seen.”
 Citing a range of work from stressing Covid-19 vaccine equity to meeting with many foreign leaders, Klain added, “Anyone who has the honor of working closely with the Vice President, knows how her talents and determination have made a big difference in this Administration.”

-Note: CLARIFICATION: This story has been updated to more clearly reflect how the vice president’s budget is controlled.